deocampo/deocampo.github.io/README.md

 _My projects are organized in the following categories:_

 ### Barebones Software Development (bsd-*)
-Projects containing code snippets, normally executable via command line : Java Projects with a few programs that can be compiled and executed via command line.
+Projects containing code snippets, normally executable via command line : Java Projects with a few programs on foundational concepts using Java SE 8.
 Python projects with a few programs that are developed and validated to be executable on Python 2.7.10.
 Tensorflow projects with a few models running on TensorFlow version 1.2.

 ### Amazon Web Services (aws-*)
 Projects that contains activities related to publishing applications into the Amazone Web Services platform.